On this page

 How the pathway is being developed

-The pathway is being designed with strong input from the sector.
+The pathway has been designed with strong input from the sector.
 In May, we hosted a national workshop with more than 30 representatives from primary care, training, regulation, unions and districts, where we tested ideas and agreed the key building blocks.

-Provision of Pre-vocational medical training in Primary Care Practices (external link)
+You can apply for the pathway using the following link: Expression of Interest Pre-vocational medical training in Primary Care Practices (external link).

 If you have any questions, please email workforce@tewhatuora.govt.nz.